jenkinsci/electricflow-plugin/README.md

 ## Adding credentials to a new CloudBees CD configuration
 [BEE-27725] When creating a new CloudBees CD configuration, you cannot add a new credential using the "Add" button.
 ### Workarounds
-The following workarounds may be used instead of the "Add" button to help you add a credential:
+The following workarounds may be used instead of the **Add** button to help you add a credential:
 - The "Add" button works for existing configurations.
-So, create your configuration without the credential and then edit the configuration.
+So, create and save your configuration without the credential.
+You can then return to the configuration and add the credential using the **Add** button.
 - Add your credentials as described in Jenkins' [Configuring credentials](https://www.jenkins.io/doc/book/using/using-credentials/#configuring-credentials).